mkeslin/frc4734/2026-Rebuilt/CompetitionRobot/docs/architecture_improvements_2026.md

 - Enabled follower configuration: `m_elevatorRightFollowerMotor.setControl(new Follower(m_elevatorLeftLeaderMotor.getDeviceID(), MotorAlignmentValue.Aligned))`
 - Added proper import for `MotorAlignmentValue`

+**Note**: The `Elevator` subsystem was later removed for the 2026 REBUILT game, so this file no longer exists in the codebase.

 ### 2. ✅ Remove Commented Code - COMPLETED

 **Files:** Multiple files contained large blocks of commented code